Design and Experimental Evaluation of a Bluetooth 5.1 Antenna Array for Angle-of-Arrival Estimation: Experimental Evaluation

 The outdoor location was a flat, concrete floored lot, without obstructions.
 The aerial view is illustrated in \Cref{fig:location}.
-The total area of the lot is approximately \SI{1.5}{\kilo\meter\squared}, however, we utilized a sub-section of this area for the experiements.
+The total area of the lot is approximately \SI{1.5}{\kilo\meter\squared}, however, we utilized a sub-section of this area for the experiments.
 The area outlined in red is a square with a side of \SI{12}{\meter} in length.
-At each corner, we placed one of the transmiters, and for each grid location within the area, we placed the receiver, until a total of 600 packets were received for that location.
+At each corner, we placed one of the transmitters, and for each grid location within the area, we placed the receiver, until a total of 600 packets were received for that location.
 The receiver faced the same absolute direction for every placement. \Cref{fig:groundlocation} shows this described setup, with the receiver placed along on of the edges of the outlined area.
-All the boards are held to the tripods parallel to the ground, and are approximately \SI{1.6}{\meter} off the ground.
+The boards are held on tripods, parallel to and approximately \SI{1.6}{\meter} off the ground.
 All the transmitters use the same respective antenna track for transmission.

-The purpose of gathering a large number of packets per transmitter, per location of the map, was to re-validate the expected behaviour of the system, in a real-world setting.
+The purpose of gathering a large number of packets per transmitter, per location of the map, was to validate the expected behaviour, in a real-world setting.
 That is, we expected that, for a given transmitter and receiver pair, that all the packets from that transmitter, when processed, would produce phase difference profiles similar to those shown in \Cref{fig:chamberresults}.
-For brevity and clarity, we show these results for the central position of the map, only for the packets sent by board \#1, which is located at the lower right corner of the area shown in \Cref{fig:location}.
-A total of 51 packets were received from this transmitter at this position. \Cref{fig:fieldTestCenterBoard1} illustrates, in light grey, the phase difference profile for the each respective packet.
-Unlike the coherent behaviour observed in the anechoic chamber, the resulting profiles suffer from significant noise.
-However, the average for all packets demonstrates that the periodic profile exists, despite the noise.

-To observe the effect of the distance between receiver and transmitter, we again computed the phase difference profiles for four specific cases.
-Namely, for the packets gathered when the receiver was placed closest to each transmitter.
-That is, when the receiver is placed at location $(1,1)$ (closest to board \#2), when placed at location $(3,1)$ (closest to board \#5), and likewise for the remaining.
-For these four cases, the distance between receiver and transmistter was approximately \SI{4.3}{\meter} The receiver captures between 102 and 199 packets from the closest transmister in this case, with all other originating from the remaining 3.

-\Cref{fig:bestPositions} illustrates the average phase difference profile for these four cases.
-Since the magnitude of the values of the phase differ vary per board, we normalize the averages for readability.
-For all cases, the desired profile is observable as well as its phase shifts as a function of the relative orientation of the receiver and transmitter.